Administrator I Course Offerings

 EDU 597A Supervision and Professional Development in a K-12 Setting This course will focus on instruction paradigms and clinical supervision techniques.
 Strategies for supervision methods will be modeled to include professional communication skills in convening parent meetings as well as evaluating teacher performance, creating improvement plans and developing professional learning communities.
 Participants will develop and present a plan to apply methodology of real life scenarios.

 EDU 890A Educational Administration Internship** This course is designed to accompany an internship within a K-12 school setting and partner with an experienced on site administrator.
 The course is intended to guide participants throughout their practicum experience by incorporating administrative practices throughout their internship that were explored in the administrative courses leading up to the internship.
 This course will have class meetings at the start, middle and end of their experience to allow students to integrate the support, consultation and inspiration of their university supervisor as well as their peers.
-In compliance with standards in the Educational Leadership Constituent Council (ELCC), the course will include two hundred forty hours of performance-based administrative experience in the field over a six month period.
+In compliance with the Professional Standards for Educational Leadership (PSEL), the course will include two hundred forty hours of performance-based administrative experience in the field over a six month period.

 How do I apply for the Admin I Certification Program through Continuing Education?